-As a pedagogical tool, assignment of a term project involving discrete modeling with class reports the last week of the quarter, is highly recommended.
+As a pedagogical tool, assignment of a term project involving discrete modeling with class reports the last week of the guarten is highly recommended.

-THE OHIO STATE UNIVERSITY
+THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS.
+OHIO 43210-1174

-251 WITH EIGHTEENTH AVENUE

-COLUMBUS, OHIO 43210-1174

-Course Coordinator: D. Ray-Chaudhuri 2003-2004
+Course Coordinator: D. Ray-Chaudhuri 2004-2005 3 cr. each